spxbhuhb/zakadabar-stack/core/doc/guides/browser/builtin/Forms.md

 This documentation page needs rewrite:
 * it does not provide enough information,
-* the BuiltinDto example is too complex to start with.
+* the BuiltinBo example is too complex to start with.
 </div>

 * Features: